solidi/writing/27-what-is-a-software-engineer-anyway.md

 - Strive for correctness and open to feedback
 - Know that code isn't their value

+Alt: @TheBeginnerDev

+What are software engineers?

+- Curious and collaborative problem solvers
+- Mentors to others
+- Discoverers and creators of new tools
+- Open to feedback
+- More valuable than just their code

 Thanks to Len Santoro, Hazem Saleh, Arhant Jain, Danielle Arcuri, and Daniel Leonardis

 #softwaredevelopment #code #softwareengineering #software #beginners